-We strive to provide the best service we can to our patients as we continue to go through challenging times with the Coronavirus.
+We strive to provide the best service we can to our patients as we continue to come out of the Pandemic.
 The demand for GP services has spiralled over recent months and this has been throughout GP practices in the country as you may have seen on the news.

-We have continued to see face to face patients from the start of the Pandemic where it is clinically necessary to see.
-We are currently operating a telephone triage or video call service first as we are still having to adhere to Government guidelines with 2 metre distance in our waiting areas and so this obviously limits how many patients we can see face to face, but rest assured if the clinician feels you need to be seen they will ask you to come down to the practice at a safe time.
+We are operating a telephone triage or video call service first as we are still having to adhere to Government guidelines with 1 metre distance in our waiting areas and so this obviously limits how many patients we can see face to face, but rest assured if the clinician feels you need to be seen they will ask you to come down to the practice at a safe time.
 We do expect patients to a wear masks or face covering to protect themselves, other patients and our staff.
 We do have masks available at our reception desk if you require one.
 Please do not attend the practice if you have coronavirus symptoms.

 We thank our patients for helping us to provide the best care by using other services such as pharmacies, NHS 111https://111.nhs.uk/utm_source=nhsuk&utm_campaign=homepage

 Should you require help outside of practice hours please either call NHS 111 or go to Primary Care 24 based at King's Mill.